|

 How to Make a Raspberry-Peach Cake

 Beat together the sugar and butter until creamy, about 2 minutes.
-Add the egg, one at a time, along with the vanilla, and lemon juice & zest, beating until combined and creamy.
+Add the eggs, one at a time, along with the vanilla, lemon juice & zest, beating until combined and creamy.

-Using a wide rubber spatula, fold in half the flour mixture, then the sour cream, and then the remaining flour mixture; mix until just.
+Using a wide rubber spatula, fold in some of the flour mixture, then the sour cream and the remaining flour mixture; mix until just combined.
 Scrape the batter into the prepared pan and spread evenly.

 Raspberry-Peach Cake